Who is your company's digital signage champion?

 In some cases, your champion can also work with the various vendors who installed your digital signage to keep staff abreast of the latest tools and tricks.
 Having one person stay on top of software updates, new publishing options (like Web and smartphones), and the latest design trends lessens the burden on your overall staff and gives you an expert in digital communications.

 If your digital signage champion succeeds internally, your screens will show it, audiences will appreciate it, and they'll engage with your communications.
 After all, isn't that the point?

-/ Matthews, the president of software provider Visix and a veteran of the visual communications industry, is credited with a comprehensive corporate reorganization of the company and shepherding in a suite of new digital signage products.
+Sean Matthews Matthews, the president of software provider Visix and a veteran of the visual communications industry, is credited with a comprehensive corporate reorganization of the company and shepherding in a suite of new digital signage products. www